activecell/activecell.com/support/platform/tablestakes.md

 ---
 layout: support
-title: "Platform"
+title: "Tablestakes"
-author: Adam Neary
 ---

+It is pretty cool, actually.